Why do we need a responsible travel policy?

 Our accommodation partners are also chosen for their closeness to good independent bars and eateries, again so that you have the opportunity to get out into the community, sample the local drinks and food, and support local business while you’re at it.

-Reducing single-use plastic
+Avoiding single-use plastic

 Our packed lunches also avoid using single-use plastic wraps, instead favouring more sustainable methods such as paper bags and wax paper wrap.